 On this note, remember to brush your entire mouth.
 This includes gums, tongue, and molars.
 While you brush, also remember that brushing harder does not mean a cleaner smile.
 Brushing too hard will actually damage your teeth because you can scrape away enamel.

 Brush lightly.
 Your goal is that your bristles touch your teeth but don’t bend too much.

 Plaque loves to hide where toothbrush bristles can’t reach, and you’re not going to reach those places by brushing harder!

-Flossing once a day to remove plaque hiding in between teeth and along the gum line.
+Flossing once a day is the best way to remove plaque hiding in between teeth and along the gum line.
 Flossing helps prevent cavities from forming in between teeth so you can avoid an unpleasant surprise during your next teeth cleaning and oral examination with us.

 Using mouth rinse helps wash away any residual plaque or food particles that could be left behind after brushing and flossing.
-Your dentist can help you choose a brand that works for you.
+Fluoride mouthwash is also great for battling back against things like bad breath.

 We recommend you have a teeth cleaning and oral examination every 6 months to protect your oral health.
 During a teeth cleaning, one of our dental hygienists will be able to gently scrape away plaque and tartar.

 Do your teeth ever feel fuzzy or rough?
 If so, you may be leaving behind dental plaque on your teeth.
 Plaque loves to eat sugar and uses it to produce cavity-causing acid.
 You may especially feel plaque on your teeth after eating sugary foods.